matter-labs/zksync-web-era-docs/docs/api/js/utils.md

 import { utils } from "zksync-web3";
 ```

-Most of the utilities are used internally by zkSync team.
+Most of the utilities are used internally by the zkSync team.
 So this document will describe only those which should be helpful for you.

 ### The "address" of Ether ERC20 smart contract